 Most developers don’t like to write documentation.
 Most developers don’t like to read documentation written by someone else.
 These people tend to read the whole Agile Manifesto as “No documentation required” and skip “interaction” to just do what they believe they are best at; full-time coding.
 This results in a project with no clear understanding of the product’s functionality, its roadmap and no documentation.

-Ideally, a project’s delivery should not be delayed (too much) if a key developer is hit by bus or, more prosaically, resigns.
+Ideally, a project’s delivery should not be delayed (too much) if a key developer is hit by a bus or, more prosaically, resigns.
 But how can that be achieved?
 I believe the Agile environment has the means and the Manifesto has some tips to put it into practice; most importantly, “individuals and interactions”.

 There’s always a story

-In the beginning we struggled to write good user stories.
+In the beginning, we struggled to write good user stories.
 Our first stories were too big or changed during the course of a Sprint because, as I mentioned above, the tools and problems were new to us.
-I believe it’s important to break up monstrous tasks into chewable chunks; and research stories are good when there are too many unknowns.
-Research stories are used ti define a group of development stories with criteria which won’t change because everyone knows what they want to achieve and how to achieve this already.
+I believe it’s important to break up monstrous tasks into chewable chunks, and research stories are good when there are too many unknowns.
+Research stories are used to define a group of development stories with criteria which won’t change because everyone knows what they want to achieve and how to achieve this already.
 Research stories should be time-boxed with clear acceptance criteria to ensure they don’t over-run.

 But what about documentation?